infinitered/ignite-cookbook/docs/recipes/MigratingToI18Next.md

 * [Swap out i18n-js for react-18next](https://github.com/infinitered/ignite/pull/2770)
 * [Fix language switching and update date-fns to v4](https://github.com/infinitered/ignite/pull/2778)

 By following this guide, you will be able to seamlessly transition your React Native app from `i18n-js` to `react-i18next`, ensuring improved localization features and support for modern internationalization practices.
+Let us know if you have any questions!